Bryce-BG/Song-Genre-Classification-Using-Lyrics/README.md

 In this project we aim to use a bag of words representation of lyrics to classify a song's genre.
 We will be running various classification algorithms and ranking them to determine the most effective algorithm.

-Our datasets are derived from theMillion Songs Dataset
+Our datasets are derived from the Million Songs Dataset